bcobo/SIRENA/doc/SIRENA.rst

 :pageblue:`Two experimental approaches: adding a preBuffer or 0-padding`
 ------------------------------------------------------------------------

-        For pulses closer than the High Resolution length, short optimal filters in current or quasi-resistance space must be used in their reconstruction, causing a degradation of the energy resolution that must be studied :cite:`Doriese2009`.
+        For pulses closer than the Very High Resolution length, short optimal filters in current or quasi-resistance space must be used in their reconstruction, causing a degradation of the energy resolution that must be studied :cite:`Doriese2009`.
 Two different experimental approaches (**variant of Optimal Filtering by using the noise spectral density in current or quasi resistance space**) have been developed to try to minimize this degradation:

         **a) Adding a preBuffer:**

-        First, the addition of a few signal samples, :option:`preBuffer` (different from 0), before the triggering point to the pulses template that is used to build the optimal filter.
+        First, the addition of a few signal samples, :option:`preBuffer` = yes (preBuffer values are matched to filter length values in the XML file), before the triggering point to the pulses template that is used to build the optimal filter.

         .. figure:: images/preBuffer.png
             :align: center